Darnley Naylor

-Henry Darnley Naylor, MA (Cantab) (21 February 1872 – 8 December 1945), generally known as Darnley Naylor, was a British-born Australian academic who became Emeritus Professor of Classics in the University of Adelaide, South Australia.
+Henry Darnley Naylor (21 February 1872 – 8 December 1945), generally known as Darnley Naylor, was a British-born Australian academic who became Emeritus Professor of Classics in the University of Adelaide, South Australia.
 He was also briefly a British Liberal Party politician.

 Background

 Naylor was born in Scarborough, North Yorkshire, the son of John Naylor, the composer and organist of York Minster and Mary Anne Chatwin.
 He was educated at St Peter's School, York and Trinity College, Cambridge where in 1894 he obtained a First Class in Classical Tripos and the Walker Prize in Classics.
 He emigrated to Australia in the 1890s.
-In 1898 he married Jessie Cairns Lloyd of Melbourne.
+In 1898, he married Jessie Cairns Lloyd of Melbourne.
 They had one daughter.
 Jessie died in 1913.
-In 1916 he married Ethel Richman Wilson of Adelaide.
+In 1916, he married Ethel Richman Wilson of Adelaide.
 They had one son.

 Professional career

 Naylor was a Lecturer and tutor at Ormond College, University of Melbourne, from 1895–1906.
 He was Vice-Master of Ormond, from 1903–06.
 He was Professor of Classics in the University of Adelaide, South Australia, from 1906–1927.
 He was a member of the Adelaide University Council and was a member of the Council of St Mark's College.
 He was Governor of the Public Library of South Australia.
 He was Chairman of the Scotch College, Adelaide.

 He was associated with the South Australian Literary Societies' Union and was its president in 1909.
 In 1913 he was appointed Vice-President of the British Classical Association.